Can pets eat Potato?

 Description

-Potatoes are starchy tubers sold as russet, red, yellow, and specialty varieties and used in baked, mashed, roasted, and boiled dishes.
-They provide carbohydrates and potassium but are not a core pet nutrient source by themselves.
+Potatoes are starchy tubers sold as russet, red, yellow, and specialty varieties used in baked, mashed, roasted, and boiled dishes.
+They provide carbohydrates and potassium.

-Potato dishes are often prepared with butter, milk, cream, cheese, bacon, and seasonings such as garlic or onion powder.
-These additions can make the dish much richer than plain cooked potato.
-Fried forms and salty toppings add further risk.
+Potato dishes are often prepared with butter, milk, cream, cheese, bacon, and seasonings like garlic or onion powder, making dishes much richer than plain cooked potato.

 Disclaimer: The content on this site is for informational purposes only and does not constitute veterinary advice.
 Always consult with a qualified veterinarian regarding your pet's diet and health.
 If you suspect your pet has ingested something toxic, contact your vet or a poison control center.
 Read full medical disclaimer.